juholehtimaki/thesis-app/README.md

 The project employs a serverless architecture, leveraging AWS services for optimal functionality.

 Static files from the React application are stored in Amazon S3 and served through CloudFront, functioning as a Content Delivery Network (CDN).
 API Gateway serves as the REST API, directing requests to Lambda, which in turn, makes modifications to DynamoDB.
+Amazon Cognito handles user authentication and authorization.
 Certificate Manager is utilized for the generation of necessary certificates.
 Route 53 is employed for DNS management.
 CloudWatch and X-Ray serve logging and debugging purposes, ensuring effective monitoring and troubleshooting capabilities.

 ![Alt Text](documentation/images/aws_architecture.png)